The Generalized Second Law implies a Quantum Singularity Theorem

-However, just because there is a singularity somewhere does not necessarily mean that there must be a singularity everywhere.
-Is it possible to avoid the singularities somehow and end up in a new universe?
-Let us define more carefully what we mean by a baby universe: a baby universe is a spacetime region which is 1) inside the event horizon of a black hole, 2) contained in the future of the exterior of the black hole, and 3) can last for an indefinitely long proper time as measured by at least one observer.
-That is, there must be able to exist a future-infinite worldline $W_\mathrm{fut}$ inside the event horizon.
 Proviso (1) ensures that the baby universe is distinct from the mother universe.
 Proviso (2) rules out other universes which are not formed wholly from our own universe, but have pasts which are causally disconnected with our own universe.
 In particular, the baby universe should not have come from an initial singularity of its own.
 For example, Schwarzschild-de-Sitter would not be an example of a baby universe spacetime.
-Proviso (3) is necessary to distinguish a baby universe from the usual picture of a black hole interior in which everything must end on a singularity in finite proper time.\footnote{Technically, this definition excludes baby universes which are required to end in a Big Crunch without spawning any new universes themselves.
+Proviso (3) is necessary to distinguish a baby universe from the usual picture of a black hole interior in which everything must end on a singularity in finite proper time.\footnote{Technically, this definition excludes baby universes which are eventually end in a Big Crunch without spawning any new universes themselves.
 However, the no-go theorem might possibly be extended to such cases by arguing like this: As long as the baby universe expands for a long time without recollapse, there exist approximate $W_\mathrm{fut}$'s in the form of worldlines which exist for a very long time without collapse.